-At ECS, we understand what happens when people come together for a shared goal: communities grow stronger and lives are changed.
-As individuals, ECS employees are givers.
-As many in our country have experienced hardships throughout the COVID-19 pandemic, our employees have been steadfast in supporting the causes that they are passionate about.
+As many in our country have experienced hardships throughout the COVID-19 pandemic, ECS’ employees have been steadfast in supporting the causes that they are passionate about.
 Our ongoing philanthropy initiatives, ECS Cares and ECS Engage, give employees a chance to come together in support of one vision: helping others.
-In 2020, ECSers supported a number of initiatives to help those in need.

-This holiday season, we are shining a light on our 2020 ECS Engage grant recipients.
-ECS Engage allows full-time employees to apply for grants to support some of their favorite charities—places where they’ve donated their own time and resources over the years.
+ECS Engage allows our employees to apply for grants to support their favorite charities—places where they’ve donated their own time and resources over the years.
+This holiday season, we are shining a light on our 2021 ECS Engage grant recipients.

 By now, Jason Heuer, a senior project manager as ECS, is a familiar face on the circuit.
-He’s ridden for the foundation eight times.
-This year, with sponsorship from the ECS Engage grant, Jason undertook another 100-mile charity ride.
-While this year’s races were canceled due to the pandemic, Jason still raised the funds and completed the long-distance ride alone, leaning on his family and friends to support him along the way.
+He’s ridden for the foundation so many times he’s lost count!
+This year, with sponsorship from the ECS Engage grant, Jason undertook a 54-mile charity ride.
+Even when last year’s races were canceled due to COVID-19, Jason still raised the funds and completed the ride alone, leaning on his family and friends to support him along the way.
 This mission is intensely personal for Jason—his wife and brother both live with the disease.

 ”I’ll keep cycling until my legs tell me I can’t anymore.
 I’ve done these rides to support my wife and brother, and I can’t express the gratitude I felt to have ECS’ generous support this year.JASON HEUER